 This rule represents a minimum requirement, and some broker-dealers use a slightly broader definition in determining whether a customer qualifies as a “pattern day trader.”

 Day trading has higher start-up costs and ongoing expenses than swing trading.
 Costs include charts, online news feed, alerts and live price quotes.
-Swing trading can be made only monitoring the daily charts once per day, with free charts, not during the whole daily trading session.
+Swing trades can be made monitoring the daily charts once per day, with free charts, not during the whole daily trading session.

-Day trading is more suitable for investors who are not novice traders, have significant experience trading for several years and have the proper mentality to sustain intense stress levels due to the daily volatility in the financial markets.
+Day trading is more suitable for investors who are not novice traders, have significant experience trading for several years and have the proper mentality to sustain intense stress levels from the daily volatility in the financial markets.

 Swing trading is a more balanced way of trading, as it does not require constant monitoring of financial markets, and at the same time, it offers the potential for risk-adjusted trades with potential profitability.
 It’s not easy to claim that one trading activity is better than the other one.
 Each type of trading has its pros and cons.